 # Create histogram

-This code above will randomly generate 100 numbers from a standard normal distribution (mean = 0, standard deviation = 1) using the rnorm() function and creates a histogram using the hist() function.
+This code generates 100 random numbers from a standard normal distribution (mean = 0, standard deviation = 1) using the rnorm() function and creates a histogram using the hist() function.

-As you can see below, the resulting histogram shows a bell-shaped curve if the data follows a normal distribution.
+Interpretation: If the histogram shows a symmetric, bell-shaped curve centered around the mean, your data likely follows a normal distribution.
+Skewed or multimodal distributions indicate departures from normality.

 # Create sample data